 Weekly Book Discussion Group

 The weekly book discussion group has been meeting for more than 18 years, and generally reads 4 or 5 books a year.
-We meet weekly on Thursdays at 7:15 pm to discuss and debate current, timely books on contemporary Catholic topics.
+We meet weekly on Wednesdays at 7:15 pm to discuss and debate current, timely books on contemporary Catholic topics.
 Dr. Tony Tambasco, a theologian and biblical scholar at Georgetown University, leads the discussions.

 Here is the current discussion schedule: